hpistd/HPiECU/Readme.md

 #                           :motorcycle: HPiECU
- :motor_scooter:my motorcycles ECU Paired with HPIUIPro.
+ :motor_scooter:my motorcycles ECU Paired with HPiSMARTUI.

 :arrow_right: This is a ECU project For My 200CC Motorcycle Created With Arduino(ATMEGA32).